Dogs General Health

 Reduce the chance of mammary tumours

-Prevent uterus infections
+Prevent infections of the uterus

 Prevent ovarian cancer